QuantEcon/lecture-source-py/source/rst/about_py.rst

 ============

-* Browse some Python projects on `GitHub <https://github.com/trending?l=python>`_
+* Browse some Python projects on `GitHub <https://github.com/trending?l=python>`_.

-* Have a look at `some of the Jupyter notebooks <http://nbviewer.jupyter.org/>`_ people have shared on various scientific topics
+* Have a look at `some of the Jupyter notebooks <http://nbviewer.jupyter.org/>`_ people have shared on various scientific topics.

 .. index::
     single: Python; PyPI

-* Visit the `Python Package Index <https://pypi.org/>`_
+* Visit the `Python Package Index <https://pypi.org/>`_.

-* View some of the questions people are asking about Python on `Stackoverflow <http://stackoverflow.com/questions/tagged/python>`_
+* View some of the questions people are asking about Python on `Stackoverflow <http://stackoverflow.com/questions/tagged/python>`_.

-* Keep up to date on what's happening in the Python community with the `Python subreddit <https://www.reddit.com:443/r/Python/>`_
+* Keep up to date on what's happening in the Python community with the `Python subreddit <https://www.reddit.com:443/r/Python/>`_.